- Education

 The pandemic drove a need for higher usage of learning technologies across the country and at all types of higher education institutions.
 From increased usage of video conferencing systems to the need for higher levels of video storage, the pandemic certainly increased the desire to integrate learning technologies within the classroom.

 Even if VC, a VMS, and an LMS were available at a higher education institution prior to the pandemic, academic technologists found that the usage of these technologies skyrocketed.
 The University of Arizona made note that prior to the pandemic, they would only have about 10 faculty in a training session.
-Once the pandemic hit, faculty adoption grew and hundreds of faculty would attend training sessions.
-Learning technologies shifted from a “nice to have” to “need to have” feature within classrooms, and now that faculty are more comfortable, we will continue to see the trend of learning technologies in the classroom.
+Once the pandemic hit, faculty adoption grew, and hundreds of faculty would attend training sessions.
+Learning technologies have shifted from a “nice to have” to a “need to have” feature within classrooms, and now that faculty are more comfortable, we will continue to see the trend of learning technologies in the classroom.

-3. Learning technologies allow greater insight into student outcomes.
+3. Hybrid learning technologies allow greater insight

-4. Students want and expect video learning.
+4. Students want and expect video learning

 In-person and virtual students all deserve equal attention and engagement in the teaching and learning process – and video helps this engagement happen.
 The University of Notre Dame notes that students are immersed in different types of multimedia in their daily lives, and they’ve come to expect this from their learning institutions as well.
 There’s a disconnect when students are using advanced forms of technology outside of the classroom but come to classrooms that only have a whiteboard or chalkboard.
 Integrating learning technologies within the classroom can close that gap and allow higher engagement with students by meeting them where they are.
 To remain competitive, higher education institutions will need to meet these evolving student expectations.

-5. Faculty can learn how to best use learning technologies from each other.
+5. Faculty learn best from each other

 The shift to HyFlex learning, a hybrid-flexible approach that allows students to choose and move between in-person and online participation, can be overwhelming.
 Coming back from the pandemic, faculty are now outfitted with multiple pieces of technology and may have a difficult time integrating these technologies into their new teaching pedagogies.